Let's take a look at some of these weird laws from around the world to know about how unusual they are:

 It isn't just in China, Kerala an Indian state has enforced a law to control the population growth.
 A two-child policy which grants couples the freedom to have a third child but with a fine of INR 10,000!
 Let's talk business here.

 16. The Fart Law

 Of course, the law isn't for cows, but the dairy farmers in California are going to have a tough time in the coming years.
-Dairy farms are required to cut down methane emissions to 40% by the year 2030.
+This weird law states that dairy farms are required to cut down methane emissions to 40% by the year 2030.

 17. Money Matters

 Destroying currency is considered an offence in Turkey.
 It means insulting the national flag and could lead to jail time ranging between six months to as long as three years.
 Thailand also considers stepping on any currency as an act of disrespect.

 Is easy, but not as much in France where pet owners need to ensure that they do not name their pigs after the state heads?
 Oink maybe?

 Criminals sentenced to prison in Sudan are only provided lodging.

 Weddings and funeral services must never be disturbed in Australia.
 Doing so wouldn't just mean the person will be banned from all the social events but could also invite a $10,000 fine or even two-year-long prison time.

 When it comes to discovering life in space, Japan has a simple rule - the one who makes the discovery has to report their findings to the United Nations Secretary-General and also the International Scientific Community immediately.